Monotone Bounded Depth Formula Complexity of Graph Homomorphism Polynomials: Characterizing Bounded Product Depth Monotone Formulas

 If $t$ is an internal node with children $u_1, \dots, u_m$, its formula is:

 It is easy to see that the formula is correct using an induction.
 We now prove that it has product depth $\Delta$ and size $O(n^k)$.
 Observe that each node in the tree along any root to leaf path contributes at most one to the product depth.
 It now suffices to show that non-core leaves of $T$ do not add to the product depth of the formula.

 Consider a non-core leaf $t$ in $T$.
-It cannot contain more than one pendant vertex from $H$.
-Suppose for contradiction there are two pendant vertices $u$ and $v$ in $t$.
+We claim that without loss of generality we may assume $t$ contains exactly one pendant vertex.
+Suppose $t$ contains two pendant vertices $u$ and $v$.
 Since $H$ is connected and has more than one edge, there cannot be an edge between $u$ and $v$.
-Therefore, $u$ and $v$ are adjacent to some vertex in a proper ancestor bag.
-We replace the node $t$ in $T$ with two non-core leaves $t_1$ and $t_2$ containing $u$ and $v$ respectively.
-Now, we can assume without loss of generality that $t = \{u\}$ for some pendant $u$ in $H$.
+Therefore, $u$ and $v$ are each adjacent only to some vertex in a proper ancestor bag.
+We may replace $t$ in $T$ with two non-core leaves $t_1$ and $t_2$ containing $u$ and $v$ respectively, without increasing the cost or the BET-depth of $T$ (non-core leaves do not contribute to product depth by definition).
+Repeating this argument, we may assume without loss of generality that $t = \{u\}$ for some pendant $u$ in $H$.
 Therefore, in the formula $\mathcal{F}(t \mid \phi_{A(t)})$, we have $\mathsf{EM}(., .) = 1$ and that $\mathsf{ALM}(., .)$ is a single variable.
 So there are no multiplication gates in this formula.
 By definition, the longest core path in $T$ has length $\Delta$.
-Therefore, the constructed formula $\mathcal{F}$ has a product-depth of at most $\Delta$.
+Therefore, the constructed formula $\mathcal{F}$ has a product depth of at most $\Delta$.

 We now prove the size upper-bound.
 Observe that the fan-in of each $+$ gate at the top-level in $\mathcal{F}(t \mid .)$ is $n^k$ where $k = |X_t|$.
 The fan-ins of all $\times$ gates are constant (independent\footnote{These constants depend on $T$ and therefore $H$.
 But since we regard $H$ as a fixed pattern graph, we can absorb this cost into the $O(.)$ notation.} of $n$).
 Therefore, the total size of the formula is $O(n^{|X_{t_1}| + \dotsm + |X_{t_k}| = \cost_\Delta(H)})$ where $t_1, \dotsc, t_k$ is the maximum cost path in $T$.